Aleksei-Zaichenko/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+What is the purpose of using sessions?

+- To store information about a client

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+What does bcrypt do to help us store passwords in a secure manner.

+- Hashes the given password and 'unhashes' given hash back to a password

-- [ ] What does bcrypt do to slow down attackers?
+What does bcrypt do to slow down attackers?

+- adds additional string to the end of a given password and hashes everything together

-- [ ] What are the three parts of the JSON Web Token?
+What are the three parts of the JSON Web Token?

+- Payload
+- Signature
+- Header

 ## Minimum Viable Product